 - Application form and fee

-- CV/resume
+- · CV/resume

-- Personal statement
+- · Personal statement

-- Official transcripts
+- · Official transcripts

 - Two letters of recommendation

-- Interview
+- · Interview

-- Official LSAT, GRE, GMAT, or MCAT score (Required for all applicants without a graduate degree)

 - TOEFL or IELTS score: Students whose native language is not English and students from non-English standard countries must submit either an official TOEFL Score Report (Test of English as a Foreign Language) from Educational Testing Service or an official IELTS score report with their application.
 An applicant may contact the admission office for a TOEFL waiver, based on previous course work in English, employment experience in English, and LSAT scores.